Forgotten Halloween Tutorial

 Create a new document in Photoshop with the settings below:

 Open the forest stock.
-Drag it into our white canvas using the Move Tool (V) and scale it down it to fit the document:
+Drag it into our white canvas using the Move Tool (V) and scale it down it to fit the document.
+Right click on the layer and covert it to a Smart Object.

 To add some depth to the scene, go to Filter > Blur > Gassian Blur and set the radius to 6 px: